neunhoef/shuntingyard/Design.md

     it is terminated by the sequence between the brackets.
     %%%

-Comments: A comment starts with a `#` character and usually simply ends at the end of the current input line (newline character).
-For multi-line comments one uses two `##` characters followed by any sequence not containing `#` or control characters, followed by a single `#` , everything up to and including the next occurrence of the sequence between `##` and `#` is removed.
+**Comments**: There are two forms for comments, one starts with two `##` characters and simply ends at the end of the current input line (newline character).
+For multi-line comments one uses two `#` characters with a non-empty sequence not containing `#` or control characters between the two `#` characters.
+Everything up to and including the next occurrence of the sequence between the `#` is removed.

-Examples:
+**Examples**:

-    # this is a one line comment
+    ## this is a one line comment

-    #this as well
+    ##this as well

-    ##%%%# This is the start of a multi line comment,
+    #%%%# This is the start of a multi line comment,
     everything up to and including the next occurrence of the sequence between ## and # is removed %%%

+    #...# This is also a start
+    and continues until the next occurrence of ... is found ...## the following ## removes the rest of the line

+    This can be used to comment out something #%# within a line %.

 The brackets `(`, `)`, `[`, `]`, `{` and `}` are tokens in their own right
 and thus may not occur in identifiers.